simonmeggle/simonmeggle.github.io/_posts/en/2014-10-20-using-css-to-add-line-numbering.md

 }
 ```

-With *Webkit* browsers, select the code to copy it gives the impression that the numbers are selected[[although fortunately they are not copied]].
+With *Webkit* browsers, selecting the code to copy it gives the impression that the numbers are selected[[although fortunately they are not copied]].
 To avoid this, simply use the property `user-select`:

 ```css
 code:before{